strazdinsg/soulful-nature/bach-info-collect/README.md

 ## Translate to English and Norwegian

 Run `translate_to_eng_and_nor.py`.
 It reads the `bach_multi_language_skeleton.json` file and creates a new file `bach_multi_language.json` with the translated data.

+The script uses the DeepL API to translate Latvian text to English and Norwegian.
+It only translates fields that have empty values in the target languages.

+Note: The DeepL API has usage limits based on your subscription plan.
+The script includes delays between translations to avoid hitting rate limits.
+For large datasets, the translation process may take some time.